Skip to main content

 (II) by a contracted child-placing agency to meet the child's needs through service coordination and delivery in conjunction with OKDHS.

-(7) "House assessment" means the evaluation of the prospective resource family's residence to determine if it meets OKDHS physical safety requirements.
+(7) "House assessment" means the evaluation of the prospective resource family's residence and property to determine if it meets OKDHS physical safety requirements.

 (8) "Infant" means a child, who is 12 months of age and younger.